andikaflying/SampleAdmin-React/README.md

 # SampleAdmin-React

 Sample admin page in react using flux pattern

+# How to install

+- Run `npm install`
+- Run `npm start`